leegao/RegexEnumerator/README.md

 Is there any real justification for what you are doing here?
 Am I just enumerating a bunch of pre-existing cases and running through a giant table lookup?

-Well, it's actually a lot simpler than that.
+Well, it's actually a lot simpler (at least the algorithm is) than that.
 However, there's a bit of a setup for the problem.

 #### Regular Expressions as Numerical Expressions